Goodwood Circuit

-History 1948–1966
+Early history (1948–1966)

 The racing circuit began life as the perimeter track of RAF Westhampnett airfield, which was constructed during World War II as a relief airfield for RAF Tangmere.
 The first race meeting took place on 18 September 1948, organised by the Junior Car Club and sanctioned by the Duke of Richmond and Gordon.
 The winner of the first race was P. de F. C. Pycroft, in his 2,664 cc Pycroft-Jaguar, at 66.42 mph.
 Stirling Moss won the 500 cc race (later to become Formula 3), followed by Eric Brandon and "Curly" Dryden, all in Coopers.